plaindocs/sourcefabric-development/reporting.rst

 .. admonition:: Found a security hole?

-   If you have found a vulnerability issue, please report it only by sending an e-mail to security@sourcefabric.org.
+   If you have found a security vulnerability, please report it only by sending an e-mail to security@sourcefabric.org.
 The security team will process the request before making a public announcement.
 For further information on this please read our Security policy page.